railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Opportunities.rst

     The advantage of integrated management is that the enterprise calendar will group several system events.
-    Then in the Open ERP calendar you'll automatically find both these meetings and such information as business opportunities, technical interventions, and requests for staff meetings.
+    Then in the OpenERP calendar you'll automatically find both these meetings and such information as business opportunities, technical interventions, and requests for staff meetings.

 Tracking phone calls
 --------------------

-Open ERP has functions to manage a telephone call centre.
+OpenERP has functions to manage a telephone call centre.
 If, when you installed the CRM module, you selected the option for calls you'll be able to manage incoming and outgoing calls.